nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

-The purpose of this subsection is to provide a distinct list of all the medications recorded for the patient and to present the list alphabetically to make it easier to view for specific medication items The list is also presented alphabetically to enable easier identification of changes to a medication over time e.g. change in dosage.
+The purpose of this subsection is to provide a distinct list of all the medications recorded for the patient and to present the list alphabetically to make it easier to view for specific medication items The list is also presented alphabetically to enable easier identification of changes to a medication over time, for example, change in dosage.

 Items included in the Recent Acute Medication and Current Repeat Medication **MUST** also be included within this subsection as well as past medications.

 ### Subsection title ###